The Unlikely Hairstyle Kendall Jenner Wore To Hailey & Justin's Wedding

 Advertisement

-Getting the look yourself is as easy as dusting off your old crimping iron, or making a quick trip to the nearest Sally Beauty.
-You can also use your trusty flatiron to create a similar crimped style.
+Getting the look yourself is as easy as dusting off your old crimping iron, or making a quick trip to the nearest Boots.
+You can also use your trusty straighteners to create a similar crimped style.

 While Jenner decided to try something different as a wedding guest, Hailey Bieber avoided doing anything too risky.
 Despite the fact that her wedding was reportedly inspired by The Notebook, Hailey steered clear of any vintage beauty references.
 Like many brides before her — think: Meghan Markle and Priyanka Chopra — she went with a loosely spun bun and natural makeup to tie the knot.
 As for Justin?
 Well, he finally got another haircut.